Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 <h2 id="install">Installing Keyboard Shortcuts by Script</h2>

 > **Warning: To avoid duplication of shortcuts in your computer, this script will first backup and then overwrite any existing text replacements / keyboard shortcuts that currently exist.
 To be safe, consider [adding](#add) any custom keyboard shortcuts you already have added before continuing.
-You can always [check your backup file](#backups) if you think you lost shortcut data.**
+It will back up the shortcuts on your local computer when it runs, so you can always [check your backup file](#backups) if you think you lost data.**

-1. Download and save the [./kbd-shortcuts-mac.sh](#download "Download") file.
+1. Download and save the [./kbd-shortcuts-mac.sh](./kbd-shortcuts-mac.sh) file to your Mac.

-> I'll assume you downloaded it to the `downloads` folder for the remainder of the instructions.
+> **Note**: I'll assume you downloaded it to the `downloads` folder for the remainder of the instructions.
+> **Note**: Windows is not supported at this time.

-2. Open a new Mac terminal window (Launchpad > Terminal).
+1. Open a new Mac terminal window (**Launchpad** → **Terminal**).
-3. In the terminal app, type (or copy & paste) the commands below to find the file in your `downloads` folder.
+2. In the terminal app, type (or copy & paste) the commands below to find the file in your `downloads` folder.
 If you saved it elsewhere `cd` into that folder.

 ```bash
 cd ~/downloads